 - Pedro’s plastic tire spatula

 My kit contained antacid tablets (not in photo), ibuprofen, electrolyte pills, chamois cream and sun block.
-I filled empty pill bottles with the chamois cream so I could easily carry on in my handlebar bag for access for mid-ride touch-up.
+I recycled empty pill bottles as portable containers for chamois cream so I could easily pack in my handlebar bag.
+Mid-ride touch up were necessities.
 I packed a spare bottle in my saddle bag.
-When I accessed my drop bag, I would refill with the tube I packed at each controil.
+When I accessed my drop bag, I would refill with the tube I packed in each.
 I preferred DZ Nuts for its 4 oz tube packaging.
-It was pricey but transport was a major factor.
+It was pricey but its form factor enabled easier transport.

 Control clothes

-I packed a light weight shirt and a pair of loose boxer shorts to wear at control after showers.
-When sleeping, I needed maximum airflow in that nether region of the undercarriage to recover.
-Again, an important lesson I learned at LEL 2027.
+I packed a lightweight shirt and a pair of loose boxer shorts to wear at controls after showers.
+I needed maximum airflow in that nether region of the undercarriage to recover.
+Again, an important lesson I learned at LEL 20i7.

 Drop bags